htmono/MonoToDo/README.md

 [E]xit.

 To-Do:
-Add feature to mark tasks as "done".
+Add feature to mark tasks as "Done".